 The argument for earplugs is pretty simple: Properly used, earplugs can help to safeguard your hearing by reducing your exposure to excessive decibel levels.
 After you leave a loud place, say a football game where the Jumbotron keeps exhorting the crowd to, GET LOUD, whenever the opposing team kicks off, you’ve probably noticed that your hearing seems off, and you could also experience symptoms of tinnitus.
 Those tiny hairs are bent by this type of noise exposure and that’s why this happens.
 In a day or two, when the hairs have recovered, it often goes away.

 But in some situations, there is a persistent assault on those little hairs, particularly if you work in a noisy trade like the music business or around jet planes.
 In this situation, those hairs cannot heal, they are permanently injured.
-There are around 16,000 of those tiny cells inside each cochlea, but up to 50% of them can be ruined or at least injured before you would see the different in a hearing assessment.
+There are around 16,000 of those tiny cells inside each cochlea, but up to 50% of them can be ruined or at least injured before you would see the difference in a hearing assessment.

 How Can Your Ears be Damaged by Wearing Earplugs?

-With all that, you’d think that wearing earplugs would be an obvious choice with regards to protecting your hearing.
+With all that, you’d think that wearing earplugs would be an obvious choice with regard to protecting your hearing.
 But particularly if you’re in situations where you’re exposed to loud noises all the time (like on the job or when your significant other snores as mentioned), headphones that decrease, but don’t completely cancel, sound or over the head earmuffs are a much better choice.
 Earplugs aren’t the best choice for daily use but are better suited to one time occasions such as a concert or sporting events.

 Why?
 The first problem is, earwax.
 So that they can protect themselves, your ears produce earwax, and if wearing earplugs is something you do regularly, they will generate more of it, and the earplugs will push it in further.
 This can cause troubles like impacted earwax, which can trigger tinnitus and other hearing disorders.